danielbeeke/cv/README.md

 Hello I am Daniël Beeke, a software engineer that loves to solve problems for people and organizations.
 I am an autodidact and love to learn and pass on knowledge.

-I would love to work in a team that is able to pull of difficult tasks because of their great skills but also their team culture and relationships.
+I would love to work in a team that is able to pull off difficult tasks because of their great skills but also their team culture and relationships.
 I can fit in various roles as listed and I am the happiest when I can be close to the code and work together with colleagues.

-I am generalist and love to learn new technologies.
-I can rapidly code together prototypes and prove if an idea might work.
+I am a generalist and love to learn new technologies.
+I can rapidly code together prototypes and proof if an idea might work.
 Over the years I have learned that communication skills might be more or at least equally as important as the programming skills.

 I would love to work in a place where there is a high level of skills and because of that good relationships with customers.
 I want to work at a place where the customer pays for hours and not for products.
-I believe very strong in giving transparency as the only real reliable way of steering a project into the right way.
+I believe very strongly in giving transparency as the only real reliable way of steering a project into the right way.
 Estimations are sometimes necessary but they can be quite misleading.
 And I have learned that along the way.

 I am a systems thinker, which helps me when creating architecture.
 In my spare time I have dabbled with creating popup cards (the foldable ones) and some woodworking.
 I play guitar and ukulele.

 Work Experience
 ---------------